MerlinofMines/EasyCommands/docs/EasyCommands/index.md

 turn off the "Outside Lights"
 ```

 It's that easy!
-And there is a lot more you can do with EasyCommands.
+Now, you can invoke this program however you like: a push-button to run the programmable block, for example, and you'll see the lights turn on and off.
+There is a LOT more you can do with EasyCommands.
 This website will attempt to describe all the pieces of functionality with the hope that you will start building your own really cool creations!

 Check out the list of [Examples](https://spaceengineers.merlinofmines.com/EasyCommands/examples "Examples") to jump start your scripting, or take a look through the various sections in this website to get an idea of all the cool things you can do with EasyCommands.